rafaroca/sealedsecrets-workflow/README.md

 # sealedsecrets-workflow

-Showing how to work with SealedSecrets in a GitOps environment.
+Demonstrating a GitOps workflow with SealedSecrets.

 ## Installing a Kubernetes cluster